tayapro/woofspot/README.md

 ### F09 My Events page

-The "My Events" page is a personalized place available to every registered user.
+The "My Events" page is a personalized place available to every logged in user.
 It’s divided into three sections:

 - **Hosted by Me**: Here, users can manage their existing events and create new ones by clicking the "Host New Event" button.

   <img src="readme/f09_hosted_by_me.png" width="500" alt="Hosted by me section">

-- **Planning to Attend**: In this section, users can see the events they’ve registered for (marked with a "ticket" icon).
+- **Planning to Attend**: In this section, users can see the events they have reservation for event (marked with a "ticket" icon).
   They also have the option to cancel their reservation by clicking the "X" icon.

   <img src="readme/f09_planning_to_attend.png" width="500" alt="Planning to attend section">